luxass/eslint-config/README.md

 Combined with legacy config:
 </summary>

-If you still use some configs from the legacy ESLintRC format, you can use the [`@eslint/eslintrc`](https://www.npmjs.com/package/@eslint/eslintrc) package to convert them to the flat config.
+If you still use some configs from the legacy ESLint RC format, you can use the [`@eslint/eslintrc`](https://www.npmjs.com/package/@eslint/eslintrc) package to convert them to the flat config.

 ```js
 // eslint.config.mjs